bbdsoftware/metis-cluster-bootstraps/docs/README.md

 - When the metis app charts are installed either as manifests, or helm this will result in the creation of various argo application sets configured with cluster gen
 - These application sets mapping to the metis "chart modules" will create argo applications
-- Each application created represent a toolset,operator or workload that will be provisioned into the cluster/s provisioned for a capability
+- Each application created represents a toolset, operator or workload that will be provisioned into the cluster/s provisioned for a capability

 # Repo Structure